bobkameron/fetch_rewards_exercise/README.md

 The string company_name should have at least one non whitespace character.
 Any leading or trailing whitespace is stripped when the transaction is recorded, so "Dannon" is the same as " Dannon   ".
 However, this API is case-sensitive, so recording a transaction for the payer "DANNON" is different from one added for "dannon".

-Additionally, only non-zero points are allowed to be recorded in a transaction.
-The sum of all the previous transactions associated with the payer + points must not be less than zero (no payer's points can go negative).
+Only non-zero points are allowed to be recorded in a transaction (value mapped to points can be negative or positive but not 0).
+Also, the payer's points must never go negative; the sum of all the previous transactions associated with the payer - points spent from payer's account + current transaction cannot be less than 0.

 Any valid HTTP JSON PUT request following the above specification will successfully add the transaction by adding the number of points specified at a timestamp associated with the payer, and return an HTTP response with status code 201.
-Otherwise, an HTTP response with error status code 4xx is returned indicating the failure to add the transaction.
+Otherwise, an HTTP response with error status code 4xx is returned indicating failure to add the transaction.

 points/ DELETE